wcm-io-devops/conga/src/site/markdown/extensibility.md

 * **Mulitply Plugin**: Plugin controls the generation of multiple files from a single file definition.
 * **Handlebars Helper Plugin**: Plugin allows to register your own Handlebar helper to define custom handlebar expression usable in the CONGA templates.

+Export plugins:

+* **Node Model Export Plugin**: Allows to export "model data" (expanded configurations, list of generated files and tenants) from CONGA to a file which can be picked up by infrastructure automation tools

 See API documentation for the detailed plugin interfaces:

 * [CONGA SPI][conga-spi]